IBM/watson-discovery-news/README.md

 Update the following environment variable:

   * Set ``SLACK_BOT_TOKEN`` to the token you saved in Step 4
+  * Set ``SLACK_BOT_HOST_ROUTE`` to the route listed at the top of the page.
+This value will start with **"watson-discovery-news-"**

-Save the new value and restart the application, watch the logs for errors.
+Save the new values and restart the application, watch the logs for errors.

 ### If you decided to run the app locally...